martinohansen/ynabber/README.md

 ## Readers

-Currently tested readers and verified banks
+Currently tested readers and verified banks.
+Any bank supported by [Nordigen](https://nordigen.com/) (now known as GoCardless) should work.

 | Reader   | Bank            |   |
 |----------|-----------------|---|